daniel-berger-hull/esp32-idf-adc-projects/ws_data_server/resources/Readme.dan.txt

 index2.html:
 ------------
  An extension to the basic page, but with an HTML Canvas, to draw the sequence of the frames received from the ESP32.

+The HTML is drawing data, and you could follow the color scheme of the NiceBluePageExample.png exampe